 - Decide which of these tasks you need to delegate first

 - Create “buckets” that this person will be responsible for

 - Looking at these buckets, you should be able to determine what this role will look like.
 Looking at the trends among this list, which role pops out at you?
 Social media manager?
 Video editor?
 Executive Assistant?

 - Begin to follow a strategic hiring process to make sure you select the best possible candidate.

 This process can take you a bit of time and, quite frankly, it should.
 When you start to brain dump all of the tasks you perform daily, you may find the list is way longer than you think.

 Pro Tip: Don’t write down general tasks, get specific!
 Don’t just say “onboarding clients”.
 What does that entail?
 Once someone says they want to work with you, what do you do next?
-Start an Automation in Honeybook?
-Manually send a contract in Honeybook?
+Start an Automation using Honeybook client workflow automation software?
+Manually send an online contract in Honeybook?
 As you brain dump, you may realize someone else could manage that process!

 You’re going to see your business from a bird’s eye view for the first time and the results will shock you!
 The amount of time we spend out of our zone of genius is insane and when you look at it from far away, you begin to realize that you’ve been doing the job of 10 people!

 You owe it to yourself to escape the grind.